 In this online camera you can enjoy a live broadcast from the Alaska Zoo and see a polar bear in its natural habitat.

 The Alaska Zoo, where the online stream comes from, is the main attraction of the American state of Alaska, home to about 50 species of mammals and birds.

-The polar bears you see on your webcam are protected by the Marine Mammal Protection Act (US Fisheries and Wildlife Service).
+The polar bears you see on this webcam are protected by the Marine Mammal Protection Act (US Fisheries and Wildlife Service).
 The rule states that polar bears cannot be hunted by foreigners, and their existence is strictly regulated.

-Researchers are studying the behavior of polar bears, their populations and the effects of human presence, regulating the quantity of the king of the Arctic.
+Researchers are studying the behavior of polar bears online, their populations and the effects of human presence, regulating the quantity of the king of the Arctic.
 Many studies the polar bear that the live camera is aimed at are by attaching GPS tracking devices to their collars.
 Thus, it was noted that one female completely bypassed the North Pole of the world in one year!

 Polar bears, shown well in live camera, are threatened with extinction due to the rapid loss of their habitat among the sea ice caused by global climate change.
-The Alaska Zoo is very active with the International Polar Bear Society, the US Fish and Wildlife Service and the US Geological Survey Research Center in Alaska.
+The Alaska Zoo with this live footage, is very active with the International Polar Bear Society, the US Fish and Wildlife Service and the US Geological Survey Research Center in Alaska.
 All of these organizations work together to conserve polar bears and sea ice through educational programs and other partnerships.

 Alaska Zoo has partnered with Alaska Clean Seas to provide training and supplies for first aid equipment.